Bruno Rossi: Cornell

-At Chicago, Rossi's position as research associate was not permanent, and Compton was unable to secure him a better one.
-Consequently, he began a job search, during which he gave a seminar at Cornell University, where coincidentally, death had created a vacancy in the Physics department.
+In Chicago, Rossi's position as research associate was not permanent, and Compton was unable to secure him a better one.
+Consequently, he began a job search, during which he gave a seminar at Cornell University, where, coincidentally, death had created a vacancy in the physics department.
 After Bethe suggested that Rossi should be invited to fill this position, he was appointed associate professor at Cornell.
 In the fall of 1940, after returning to Chicago from Colorado, the Rossis left for Ithaca.

 At Cornell, Rossi met his first American graduate student, Kenneth Greisen, with whom he wrote an article, "Cosmic-Ray Theory", which was published in the Reviews of Modern Physics and became known among cosmic-ray researchers as "The Bible".
 During the summer of 1941, Greisen and physicists from Denver and Boulder accompanied Rossi to Mount Evans, where they refined the knowledge of proportionality between mesotron momentum and lifetime before decay.
-Greisen and Rossi also carried out experiments, which showed, in terms of processes documented in the "Bible", that not all particles of the soft component, could be produced by mesotrons of the hard component.
+Greisen and Rossi also carried out experiments, which showed, in terms of processes documented in the "Bible", that not all particles of the soft component could be produced by mesotrons of the hard component.
 They interpreted this as evidence for primary electrons or photons, but it became evident later that the soft excess arises from the decay of neutral pions.

 After the 1941 expedition to Colorado, Rossi decided that the question of whether mesotrons decay had been answered.
 However, he was not satisfied with the precision with which the lifetime had been determined, for existing estimates depended on mesotron mass, which was not accurately known.
-To perform a more direct measurement, he designed apparatus to measure the time interval between the arrival of a mesotron in an absorber, where it stopped, and the emission of an electron when the mesotron decayed.
+To perform a more direct measurement, he designed an apparatus to measure the time interval between the arrival of a mesotron in an absorber, where it stopped, and the emission of an electron when the mesotron decayed.
 To assist, he obtained the help of graduate student Norris Nereson.
-At the heart of their experiment, was a "chronometer", which was an electronic circuit that produced a pulse whose height was accurately proportional to the time interval, and which could be recorded by photographing an oscilloscope trace.
+At the heart of their experiment was a "chronometer", which was an electronic circuit that produced a pulse whose height was accurately proportional to the time interval, and which could be recorded by photographing an oscilloscope trace.

 This was the first time-to-amplitude converter, another of Rossi's contributions to electronic techniques of experimental physics.
 With absorbers of lead and brass, the number of decays was plotted against time.
 These decay curves had the same exponential form as those of ordinary radioactive substances, and gave a mean lifetime of 2.3±0.2 microseconds, which was later refined to 2.15±0.07 microseconds.
 After the war, Rossi discovered that his Italian colleagues, Marcello Conversi and Oreste Piccioni, had performed experiments very similar to his and measured a lifetime consistent with his result.